 New WebPortal Login Page

 The WebPortal login page has been redesigned to match the overall look and feel of KNIME WebPortal.
 In addition, it can be themed the same way as the WebPortal itself.
+To learn more about how to modify the look of KNIME WebPortal, refer to the Theming section of the KNIME WebPortal Administration Guide.

 New configuration options